thacuber2a03/toast/README.md

 ### Creating a new test suite

-The simplest (and currently, only) way to create a test suite is to make a new Context, register one or more tests to it and then run it:
+The simplest (and currently, only) way to create a test suite is to make a new `Context`, register one or more tests to it and then run it:

 ```go